zpoint/idataapi-transform/README.md

 #### Update

+v.0.6
+* No error when read empty item from ESGetter

 v.0.5
 * fetch more items for ESGetter in CLI per request
 * per_limit param fix for ESGetter in CLI